apache/apisix/docs/en/latest/plugins/prometheus.md

     | consumer     | The `consumer_name` of the consumer that matches the request.
 If it does not match, the default value is an empty string. |
     | node         | The `ip` of the upstream node. |

-* `etcd reachability`: A gauge type with a value of 0 or 1, representing if etcd can be reached by a apisix or not.
+* `etcd reachability`: A gauge type with a value of 0 or 1, representing if etcd can be reached by a apisix or not, where `1` is available, and `0` is unavailable.
 * `Connections`: Various Nginx connection metrics like active, reading, writing, and number of accepted connections.
 * `Batch process entries`: A gauge type, when we use plugins and the plugin used batch process to send data, such as: sys logger, http logger, sls logger, tcp logger, udp logger and zipkin, then the entries which hasn't been sent in batch process will be counted in the metrics.
 * `Latency`: The per service histogram of request time and the overhead added by APISIX (request time - upstream response time).